MEng Aerospace Engineering with a Year in Industry

 Accreditations

-Our Aerospace Engineering with a Year in Industry MEng is approved by major professional bodies in the UK (RAeS) so as a a graduate you can gain exemptions from a number of their examinations or credits for prior learning.
+Our Aerospace Engineering with a Year in Industry MEng is approved by major professional bodies in the UK (RAeS) so as a graduate you can gain exemptions from a number of their examinations or credits for prior learning.

 Course structure

-First-year students studying Aerospace Engineering, Civil Engineering, Mechanical Engineering, Mechanical and Electrical Engineering, and Engineering Design all start their degree with a shared foundation of technical knowledge and a command of the skills that underpin modern engineering.
+First-year students studying Aerospace Engineering, Civil Engineering, Mechanical Engineering, Mechanical and Electrical Engineering, and Design Engineering all start their degree with a shared foundation of technical knowledge and a command of the skills that underpin modern engineering.
 You will share common units with your peers in other disciplines and work on an interdisciplinary project.
 In addition, a dedicated unit will introduce you to the fundamentals of aerospace engineering.

 The second year will see you specialise in aerospace engineering.
 This involves demanding units on topics such as aerodynamics, structures and materials, dynamics and control, and space systems engineering.
 You will undertake a group design-build-test project that will see you get hands on with tools and state-of-the-art test equipment.